xilix/stock-tracker/README.md

 ## Stock market tracker concept ##

-Just showing some way to use angular and d3 to display a real time data chart.
+Just showing some way to use angular and d3 to display a real time stock market data chart.

 ### Install ###